 (Like Harvey Dent said, you either die a hero or live long enough to see yourself become the villain.)

-And no, this isn’t me trying to claim the “I’m not like other moms, I’m a cool mom” vibe.
+And no, this isn’t “I’m not like other moms, I’m a cool mom” energy.
 I’m not defending or dragging any generation.
-Every age group passes down something extremely useful and something extremely…not.
-That’s the circle of life, Simba.
+We all pass down something extremely useful and something extremely…not.

 But the moment you treat younger generations, or pop culture itself, like they’re beneath you…